-- 8. In the Tools toolbar, select the Morphing 🤣 tool. - 9.
+- 8. In the Tools toolbar, select the Morphing i tool. - 9.
 In the Morphing Tools Properties view, click on the Add Layer + button to add a new morphing layer.
 When you click on a morphing layer drawing, it automatically appears on top of the others.
-If you want it to stay in place, for example the wing behind the body, enable the Show Morphing in Place Solution of the Morphing Tool Properties view.
+If you want it to stay in place, for example the wing behind the body, enable the Show Morphing in Place (S) option in the Morphing Tool Properties view.